Diversity and Equity

 Village School is committed to fostering a community that honors the diversity of the human experience.
-We believe race, ethnicity, religion, gender identity and expression, sexual orientation, age, ability, and socioeconomic status to be examples of what constitutes diversity in our community.
+We believe race, ethnicity, religion, gender identity and expression, sexual orientation, age, ability, family dynamic and socioeconomic status to be examples of what constitutes diversity in our community.
 We are devoted to cultivating and sustaining a safe environment that empowers individuals and groups to celebrate their culture, heritage and identity.
 Through affirmation and education, we strive to build and support an open and inclusive community dedicated to the principle of respect.

 Committee on Diversity, Inclusivity

 CODIE is a subcommittee of the board of trustees comprised of board members faculty administrators, and parents.
 CODIE focuses on ways to promote and cultivate diversity within the parent community.

 Conversations about Diversity, Equity, and Social Justice